Lumban

 The town is home to Lake Caliraya, an artificial lake popular with nature lovers and sports enthusiasts.
 It is known as the "embroidery capital of the Philippines," where fine jusi and piña cloth are hand-embroidered, with the finished product used for the barong tagalog worn by men and the saya (skirt) worn by women in a baro't saya outfit.
 Lumban is also known for its diverse range of footwear, like sandals, slippers, and step-in designs made from local materials.

 Etymology

 It derives its name from Aleurites moluccanus, a tree locally known as 'Lumbang'.
-The province's capital town, Santa Cruz, as well as Cavinti and Pagsanjan, were once part of Lumban.
-The Bumbungan river, where the Laguna Copperplate Inscription was found, runs through the town.

-The Laguna Copperplate Inscription (key) is inscribed with small writing hammered into its surface.
-It shows significant Indian cultural influence (by way of Srivijaya) in the Philippines before European colonization in the 16th century.

 History

 Spanish colonial period

 Lumban was founded on September 22, 1578, by Fray Juan de Plasencia and Fray Diego de Oropesa, who planted a holy cross in the area.
 The first church, dedicated to San Francisco and made of bamboo and nipa, was burned in 1586.
 With the collaboration of Governor Don Santiago de Vera and a local Tagalog chief named Burlon, construction began on a new stone church and was completed in 1600.
 Lumban was formally organized as a town on September 22, 1590.

 The Church of Lumban is claimed to be the first Franciscan building in the Philippines outside Manila.

 During the early Spanish period, Lumban was a large town that included the modern-day towns Santa Cruz, Cavinti, and Pagsanjan.
 Santa Cruz was separated from Lumban in 1602, followed by Cavinti in 1619, and Pagsanjan in 1668.